 Currently, there are several actions under development affecting the snapper grouper fishery.
-Amendment 29 to the Snapper Grouper FMP would update the South Atlantic Council's acceptable biological catch (ABC) control rule to incorporate methodology for determining the ABC of "Only Reliable Catch Stocks"; (2) adjust ABCs for the affected unassessed species; (3) specify ACLs for 7 species based on the updated ABCs; and (4) modify management measures for gray triggerfish in federal waters of the South Atlantic region.
+Amendment 29 to the Snapper Grouper FMP, which became effective on July 1, 2015, updated the South Atlantic Council's acceptable biological catch (ABC) control rule to incorporate methodology for determining the ABC of "Only Reliable Catch Stocks"; (2) adjusted ABCs for the affected unassessed species; (3) specified annual catch limits (ACLs) for 7 species based on the updated ABCs; and (4) modified management measures for gray triggerfish in federal waters of the South Atlantic region.